 Assistant Professor of Music

-She teaches ethnomusicology, popular music studies, and Asian studies courses.
-Her research interests include traditional and contemporary Japanese popular musics; East Asia; Asian diasporas, especially Nikkei Brazilian communities in Japan; national identity in the trans- and post-national world orders; music and collective memory construction; and organology and music instruments building.
+She teaches ethnomusicology, popular music studies, music theory, and Asian studies courses.
+Her research interests include traditional and contemporary Japanese music cultures; performative identity politics in Asian diasporas, especially in Brazilian expatriate communities in Japan; national and nationalized identity performances in the trans- and post-national world; music and collective memory construction; and organology and music instruments building.

-As a musician, she was trained to perform piano, koto (Japanese long zither), and jiuta shamisen (Japanese long-necked lute).
+As a musician, she trained to perform piano, koto (Japanese long zither), and jiuta shamisen (Japanese long-necked lute).
+At Hampshire, she has been playing viola da gamba in an ensemble in the Five College Early Music Program.

 This course examines Japanese popular culture as a transnational phenomenon, whose development and dissemination occur, and influence permeates beyond conventional national cultural boundaries.
 The course looks into the regional cultural matrix of East and Southeast Asia with Japan as its integral part, and the cultural dimension of globalization and its changing dynamics against the backdrop of Asia's growing economy.
 Topics include J-pop and other popular musics from the region, manga (comic books), anime (Japanese animated films), films, computer games, theatre, fashion trends.
 Each student will present analysis of the course materials during discussions and a final project on a particular topic relevant to this course.